Liverpool: Football

 Liverpool is one of the most successful footballing cities in England, and is home to two top flight Premier League teams.
-Everton F.C. was founded in 1878 and play at Goodison Park and Liverpool F.C. were founded in 1892 and play at Anfield.
+Everton F.C. was founded in 1878 and was one of the twelve founder members of the Football League.
+It plays at Hill Dickinson Stadium.
+Liverpool F.C. were founded in 1892 and play at Anfield.
 Between them, the clubs have won 28 English First Division titles, 12 FA Cup titles, 10 League Cup titles, 6 European Cup titles, 1 FIFA Club World Cup title, 1 European Cup Winners' Cup title, 3 UEFA Cup titles, and 24 FA Charity Shields.

 The two clubs contest the Merseyside derby, dubbed the 'friendly derby'.
 Despite the name the fixture is known for its keen rivalry, having seen more sending-offs in this fixture than any other.
 Unlike many other derbies it is not rare for families in the city to contain supporters of both clubs.
 Liverpool F.C. is the English and British club with the most European Cup titles with six, the latest in 2019.

 Liverpool has played at Anfield since 1892, when the club was formed to occupy the stadium following Everton's departure due to a dispute with their landlord.
 Liverpool are still playing there 125 years later, although the ground has been completely rebuilt since the 1970s.
 The Spion Kop (rebuilt as an all-seater stand in 1994–95) was the most famous part of the ground, gaining cult status across the world due to the songs and celebrations of the many fans who packed onto its terraces.
-Anfield is classified as a 4 Star UEFA Elite Stadium with capacity for 54,000 spectators in comfort and is a distinctive landmark in an area filled with smaller and older buildings.
+Anfield as capacity for 54,000 spectators in comfort and is a distinctive landmark in an area filled with smaller and older buildings.
 Liverpool club also has a multimillion-pound youth training facility called The Academy.